uva-math/uva-math-code/info/documentation/people_pages.md

 **Important!** keep the `__SITE_URL__` prefix as is, this is needed for correct automatic generation of the website.

+<span class="nonupper-h5">office_hours</span>

+If you'd like, you can add office hours to be displayed on the website.
+They will be shown in the list of people and on the person's page at the department website.
+However, this information should be kept up to date, and so office hours should not be added for all facutly.

 <span class="nonupper-h5">areas</span>

 This is a field which determines how people are displayed by research area